JulietteDecobert/Android-version/README.md

 # Android-version

 On this project, you will see differents android's versions.
-There will be one image coresponding to the versions wrirted next to it.
+There will be one image corresponding to the versions wrirted next to it.

+MainActivity.kt

 Let's enjoy !!!!